-The department operates via a team approach.
-Each team, consisting of one or more Biostatistics faculty member and dedicated master's-level biostatistician(s), supports specific research areas assigned to it.
+The department values collaboration and team approach.
+Each team, consisting of one or more Biostatistics faculty member and dedicated master's-level biostatistician(s), supports specific research areas assigned to the team.
 This approach enables the teams to gain disease-specific expertise as well as build relationships with collaborators across the institution.
-Several faculty members also support collaborative multi-institutional consortia such as the Pediatric Brain Tumor Consortium, the Operations Center of which is housed within the Biostatistics Department; the Children's Oncology Group Brain Tumor Committee; the Childhood Cancer Survivor Study (CCSS), and Center for Precision Medicine in Leukemia.
+Several faculty members also support collaborative multi-institutional consortia such as the Pediatric Brain Tumor Consortium, the Operations Center of which is housed within the Biostatistics Department; the Children's Oncology Group Brain Tumor Committee; the Childhood Cancer Survivor Study (CCSS), and the Center for Precision Medicine in Leukemia.

 Well-designed and well-executed studies provide the best opportunity to advance clinical, translational, and laboratory research at St. Jude.
 To ensure that St. Jude investigators have access to uniformly high-quality, innovative statistical science for clinical trials designs, the department conducts internal peer review through the Biostatistics Protocol Review Committee, approved by the St. Jude senior leadership, which requires that all St. Jude initiated protocols be reviewed by this committee.
 Biostatistics also plays a major role in ensuring that the trials conducted at St. Jude are ethical, safe, and compliant with the regulatory requirements by preparing semi-annual reports for the Data Safety Monitoring Board and by assisting in the reporting the study results at ClinicalTrials.gov.

-Most of the faculty members in Biostatistics are also members of the Biostatistics Shared Resource within the St. Jude Comprehensive Cancer Center, with the overarching mission of providing cutting-edge biostatistical support to its members and interacting with other shared resources as needed.
+Most of the faculty members in the Department of Biostatistics are also members of the Biostatistics Shared Resource within the St. Jude Comprehensive Cancer Center, with the overarching mission of providing cutting-edge biostatistical support to its members and collaborating with other shared resources to support cancer research.

 Department of Biostatistics